-This is a Construction Update for Remy’s Ratatouille Adventure and the France Pavilion Expansion in Epcot for November 2019.
-In this post we are going to be focusing on all the latest progress on the ‘Ratatouille Ride’ and the wonderful expansion currently being built in the back of France.
+This is a Construction Update for Remy’s Ratatouille Adventure and the France Pavilion Expansion in Epcot for January 2020.
+In this post, we are going to be focusing on all the latest progress on the ‘Ratatouille Ride’ and the wonderful expansion currently being built in the back of France.
 We will share construction photos and talk about what’s happening so you can keep up with the work.

 If you aren’t familiar with the France expansion and Remy’s Ratatouille Adventure, the whole area behind the current France pavilion is being expanded with a new restaurant, shops and a Ratatouille ride (a clone of the Disneyland Paris version.
 You can read more about the Ratatouille Ride for more details.

 You can also get the latest from around Disney World at more construction projects currently going on in our Walt Disney World Construction Updates page.

 Big thanks as usual to @Bioreconstruct who takes the best construction photos of the projects around Disney World and sometimes even from high above in a helicopter!
 You really get a new perspective on what’s happening.
 Let’s see what’s new with Remy’s Ratatouille Adventure this month…

 I’m constantly updating this post so you can scroll down for the latest France Pavilion and Ratatouille Ride Construction pictures: